codecybug/flashmessage/README.md

-# flashmessage
+# PHP flashmessage
-# This is a simple session based flash message class
+This is a simple session based flash message class